On this page:

 "We also have a very active social programme, with events like quizzes, day trips, meals out, and monthly walks.
 We also organise a couple of long weekend breaks in the year.
 All members are welcome to our events, which are an ideal way to meet people and make new friends."

-As the organisation is a registered charity, the course fees are kept down to a very reasonable £53 for a term of ten weeks.
+As the organisation is a registered charity, the course fees are kept down.

 Tel: 0151 645 0066

 Office opening hours: